nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(colors[0]);             // "red"
 ```

 The `set` proxy trap in this code checks to see if `key` is `"length"` in order to adjust the rest of the object correctly.
 When that happens, the current length is first retrieved using `Reflect.get()` and compared against the new value.
-If the new value is less than the current length, then a `for` loop deletes all of the properties on the target that should no longer be available.
-The `for` loop goes backwards from the current array length (`currentLength`) of the array and deletes each property until it reaches the new array length (`value`).
+If the new value is less than the current length, then a `for` loop deletes all properties on the target that should no longer be available.
+The `for` loop goes backward from the current array length (`currentLength`) and deletes each property until it reaches the new array length (`value`).

-This example adds four colors to start and then sets the `length` property to 2.
-Doing so effectively removes the items in positions 2 and 3, so they now return `undefined` when you attempt to access them.
+This example adds four colors to `colors` and then sets the `length` property to 2.
+That effectively removes the items in positions 2 and 3, so they now return `undefined` when you attempt to access them.
 The `length` property is correctly set to 2 and the items in positions 0 and 1 are still accessible.

-With both behaviors now implemented, you can easily create an object that mimics the behavior of built-in arrays.
-However, doing so with a function isn't as desirable as creating a class to encapsulate this behavior, so the next step is to implement this functionality as a class.
+With both behaviors implemented, you can easily create an object that mimics the behavior of built-in arrays.
+But doing so with a function isn't as desirable as creating a class to encapsulate this behavior, so the next step is to implement this functionality as a class.

 ### Implementing the MyArray Class

 The simplest way to create a class that uses a proxy is to define the class as usual and then return a proxy from the constructor.
-So the object returned with a class is instantiated is the proxy instead of the instance (the value of `this` inside the constructor).
+That way, the object returned when a class is instantiated will be the proxy instead of the instance.
+(The instance is the value of `this` inside the constructor.)
 The instance becomes the target of the proxy and the proxy is returned as if it were the instance.
-That means the instance is completely private and cannot be accessed directly (it can be accessed indirectly through the proxy).
+The instance will be completely private and you won't be able to access it directly, though you'll be able to access it indirectly through the proxy.

 Here's a simple example of returning a proxy from a class constructor:

 ```js
 class Thing {